 Channel 4 is a publicly-owned, commercially-funded public service broadcaster.
-We do not receive any public funding and have a remit to be innovative, experimental and distinctive.
+They do not receive any public funding and have a remit to be innovative, experimental and distinctive.
 Channel 4 works across television, film and digital media to deliver our public service remit, as outlined in the 2003 Communications Act and most recently the 2010 Digital Economy Act.

 The DTG has a wealth of resources available to its Members which includes reports, papers, infographics and presentations.
 We also have an extensive DTG Archive which covers broadcast industry developments over almost a quarter of a century.
 However some DTG publications are available by email on a complimentary basis.Find Out More

 The DTG Bulletin is a weekly curation of industry news and events with informed comment from DTG industry experts and Members.
 It also includes details of Member Offers which entitle DTG Members to discounts.
 To register your interest in receiving the DTG Bulletin please click the button below.Sign up Today